 Manage your resources at the next level

 Azure resource groups and other structures native to the cloud providers allow you to organize and govern cloud resources effectively.
-After you create the foundation and use Azure resource groups to provide you with the needed segmentation and alignment to your line of business and the applications they run, the next step is to start to effectively match your resources to application demand.
+After you create the foundation and use Azure resource group to provide you with the needed segmentation and alignment to your line of business and the applications they run, the next step is to start to effectively match your resources to application demand.
 By doing so, you’ll be able to maximize application performance while optimizing your resource costs.

 Assuring application performance and optimizing your cloud is beyond human scale—which is why we’ve dedicated our mission at IBM to managing the performance, compliance and cost of any application, on any cloud, at any scale.

 The Turbonomic software allows you to visualize the parent and child relationship between subscriptions and resource groups more easily.
 This ability helps visually map out the framework your organization has implemented, allowing you to view your infrastructure in the application contexts you already built out.
-The Turbonomic software will automatically discover all the associated Azure subscriptions, their resources groups and the resources within each group, including Azure VMs, Azure managed disks, Azure SQL Servers, as well as any reserved instances (RIs), either shared RIs or scoped to a subscription or a resource group.
+The Turbonomic software will automatically discover all the associated Azure subscriptions, their resource groups and the resources within each group, including Azure VMs, Azure managed disks, Azure SQL Servers, as well as any reserved instances (RIs), either shared RIs or scoped to a subscription or a resource group.
 The Turbonomic software will then analyze the utilization of each resource and start generating optimization actions.
 The view here shows a breakdown of a single Azure subscription and several Azure resource groups under it, the pending optimization actions per resource group, and potential savings from the actions.

 Furthermore, Turbonomic software includes a powerful optimization modeling engine designed to allow clients to model different scenarios against the cloud environment in a safe sandbox mode.
 For example, simulate the impact of Azure Reserved VM Instance inventory utilization after rightsizing the workloads in a resource group versus without rightsizing the workloads.